f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 https://support.f5.com/csp/article/K13142

-The following solution article provides guidance for setting up VELOS LAG interfaces and LACP with Cisco Nexus 9000 series switches:
+The following solution article provides guidance for setting up VELOS LAG interfaces and LACP with Cisco Nexus 9000 series switches and this would be similar guidance for rSeries:

 https://support.f5.com/csp/article/K33431212

-Once you have configured the LAG Type and LACP options, you can add any physical interfaces within this chassis partition to be part of a LAG.
-Note you cannot add physical interfaces that reside in other chassis partitions as they are completely isolated from each other.
+Once you have configured the LAG Type and LACP options, you can add any physical interfaces within the rSereis appliance to be part of a LAG.
 Finally, you can configure the **Native VLAN** (for untagged VLAN), and what **Trunked VLANs** (tagged) you’d like to add to this LAG interface.

 .. image:: images/initial_setup_of_rseries_network_layer/image15.png
   :align: center